Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Introduction

-Neutrino oscillation is one of the strongest hint of physics beyond the standard model.
-The smallness of neutrino mass is still to understand and there are different models to explain it.
-Non-unitarity (NU) of the neutrino mixing matrix \cite{ Goswami:2008mi, Antusch:2009pm, Rodejohann:2009cq, Xing:2012kh, Qian:2013ora, Li:2015oal, FernandezMartinez:2007ms, Escrihuela:2015wra, Parke:2015goa, PhysRevD.34.1642, Fernandez-Martinez:2016lgt, Blennow:2016jkn, Miranda:2016wdr, Ge:2016xya, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Fong:2016yyh, Tang:2017khg, Soumya:2018nkw, Martinez-Soler:2018lcy} is yet another interesting departure from the standard three-neutrino paradigm .
-It appears in the theory because of the type-I seesaw mechanism \cite{Valle:2015pba, Mohapatra:1979ia, GellMann:1980vs, Schechter:1980gr, Schechter:1980gr} which gives masses to the neutrinos via exchange of fermionic messengers.
-Non unitarity of the leptonic mixing matrix may arise due to the effect of new physics at the high energy scale or at the low energy scale.
-In the high energy scenario, the non unitarity of the three flavor mixing matrix, which is also called indirect non-unitary effect \cite{Xing:2012kh, Li:2015oal, Fong:2016yyh, Blennow:2016jkn}, is because of the mixing of heavy right-handed neutrinos.
+Neutrino oscillation remains one of the strongest hints of physics beyond the standard model.
+The smallness of neutrino masses is yet to be understood and there are many different models attempting to explain it.
+NU of the neutrino mixing matrix \cite{ Goswami:2008mi, Antusch:2009pm, Rodejohann:2009cq, Xing:2012kh, Qian:2013ora, Li:2015oal, FernandezMartinez:2007ms, Escrihuela:2015wra, Parke:2015goa, PhysRevD.34.1642, Fernandez-Martinez:2016lgt, Blennow:2016jkn, Miranda:2016wdr, Ge:2016xya, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Fong:2016yyh, Tang:2017khg, Soumya:2018nkw, Martinez-Soler:2018lcy, Dev:2009aw, Fong:2017gke} is yet another interesting departure from the standard three-neutrino paradigm.
+One way it appears in the theory is via the type-I seesaw mechanism \cite{Mohapatra:1979ia, GellMann:1980vs, Schechter:1980gr, Valle:2015pba} which gives masses to the neutrinos via the exchange of fermionic messengers.
+In the type-I seesaw, due to the presence of a Majorana mass term for heavy right handed neutrinos, we need a matrix bigger than the 3$\times$3 PMNS mixing matrix for diagonalization of the mass matrix.
+This results NU of the PMNS matrix and it is discussed in detail in \cite{Fernandez-Martinez:2016lgt}.
+There are other variants of the low-scale seesaw mechanism such as the inverse and linear seesaw \cite{PhysRevD.34.1642,GONZALEZGARCIA1989360,Akhmedov:1995vm,Malinsky:2005bi} where the masses of the right handed neutrinos are not so heavy compared to the type-I seesaw and it can produce sizeable NU in the leptonic mixing matrix \cite{Forero:2011pc,Escrihuela:2015wra}.
+Generally, NU of the leptonic mixing matrix may arise due to the effect of new physics at both high and low energy scales.
+At high energies, the NU of the leptonic mixing matrix, called the indirect non-unitary effect \cite{Xing:2012kh, Li:2015oal, Fong:2016yyh, Blennow:2016jkn}, is because of the mixing of heavy neutrinos with the active flavors.
 Such neutral heavy leptons are much heavier than the standard neutrinos.
-The production mechanism of such heavy neutral leptons are not same as light neutrinos and any physical transition from the standard neutrinos to them are kinematically forbidden.
-On the other hand, direct non-unitary effect can be seen at lower energy scale i.e. an energy which is much below the electroweak breaking scale.
-In this case, the light SM gauge group singlet leptons mix with the standard neutrinos.
-They also take part in neutrino oscillations and hence possible to measure their signature in the neutrino experiments.
-It was the LSND experiment\cite{Aguilar:2001ty} which for the first time claimed oscillations driven by $\Delta m^2 \sim 1$ eV$^2$.
-It found excess in the positrons which could be explained in terms of $\bar\nu_\mu \to \bar\nu_e$ oscillations driven by $\Delta m^2 \sim 1$ eV$^2$.
-This claim was also tested by MiniBooNE \cite{Aguilar-Arevalo:2018gpe} experiment which ran in both the neutrino as well as antineutrino mode.
-If nature has such heavy sterile states, it can leads to non unitarity of the $3\times 3$ leptonic mixing matrix.
-Because, this non unitarity is the generic nature of theories with heavy neutrinos irrespective of the range of heaviness.
-This formalism introduce a new non-unitary phase which being degenerate with the standard CP phase hampers the measurements at the far detector(s) of the long baseline experiments \cite{Goswami:2008mi, Antusch:2009pm, Escrihuela:2015wra, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Tang:2017khg}.
+The production mechanism is the same for the two (electroweak interactions); however, if the heavy neutrinos are too massive then they cannot be produced because they are kinematically forbidden.
+On the other hand, direct non-unitary effects are manifested at lower energy scales \textit{i.e.} an energy which is much below the electroweak breaking scale and the mass eigenstates of light sterile neutrinos are kinematically accessible in the decays of standard model particles (such as $\pi^{+}, \pi^{-}, K^{+}$ etc.).
+They also take part in neutrino oscillations.
+It was the LSND experiment \cite{Aguilar:2001ty} which for the first time claimed a signal consistent with the oscillations driven by light sterile neutrino of $\Delta m^2_{41} \sim 1$ eV$^2$.
+It found an excess of positrons which could be explained in terms of $\bar\nu_\mu \to \bar\nu_e$ oscillations driven by the above mass squared differences.
+This claim was also tested by the MiniBooNE \cite{Aguilar-Arevalo:2018gpe} experiment which ran both in the neutrino and antineutrino mode.
+If nature has such sterile states, it can also lead to NU of the $3\times 3$ leptonic mixing matrix.
+The NU framework introduces new cp phases, which being degenerate with the standard CP phase, hamper measurements at the far detector(s) of long-baseline experiments \cite{Goswami:2008mi, Antusch:2009pm, Escrihuela:2015wra, Dutta:2016vcc, Dutta:2016czj, Escrihuela:2016ube, Dutta:2016eks, Tang:2017khg, Abe:2017jit}.